University of Central Florida (UCF) SPC1608 Fundamentals of Oral Communication Final Practice Exam

 Question: 1 / 400

-What is the primary purpose of summary statements in a speech?
+What is the purpose of using "we" and "us" language instead of "I" and "me" language in a speech?

 Next Question